-Booth spaces of 12’ x 12’, are $100 which includes electricity and the cost of a Joplin City business licenses.
-Artists are required to provide their own tent (white tents are strongly encouraged) for the festival.
+Booth spaces of 10’x10’ are $100 which includes electricity and the cost of a Joplin City business license.
+Spaces include a 2’ buffer on each sides and a 4’ buffer in the back.
+Artist displays are confined to the 10” x 10” space of their tent.
+The 4’ buffer behind the tent is a shared space, so artist are to be mindful of storage needs of the artist directly behind them.
+A limited number of corner booths are available ($130), as well as 10’ x 20’ booths ($200).
+Artists are required to provide their own white tent for the festival.
 Overnight security will be provided for Friday night through Saturday morning.
 However, each artist must be able to enclose his/her tent during this overnight period.

 - This is a juried show of fine arts—see media categories listed below.

 - The jury will select those artists whose work demonstrates originality and quality.

 - All work must be created by the displaying artist.

 - Giclees/prints of original work may be exhibited in your booth, marked clearly as reproductions.
 These items may not include more than 25% of the work on display in the booth.
 Prints placed on cutting boards, tiles, cups, etc. are limited to not more than10% of the booth space T-shirts, or other such clothing items are not allowed.
 If you have questions please contact the festival co-chair.

 - No-resale, market or commercially made items will be allowed.
 If any items are not original work, do not match the quality and/or description of the juried item(s) or any additional items not previously juried, festival staff will request removal of those items and/or the exhibitor may be asked to leave the festival.
 This decision will be at the discretion of the festival chairs.
 No fee will be returned.